ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 Overview
 ========
-This tutorial walks a user through generating a graph for the nav2 router.
+This tutorial walks a user through generating a graph for the nav2 route server.

 Requirements
 ============